 A pair of exclusive shows organized by FTL Moda, NYFW’s event production company, are using Samsung’s state-of-the-art interactive mirror displays as an integral part of the style events staged at midtown Manhattan’s Space 404.
 Samsung is a presenting sponsor of the event, which is built around a theme of fashion and technology.
 Elevating the In-Store Shopping Experience Shoppers know mirrors are essential for trying on new clothes in order to scrutinize how they look, hang and fit.

 We are lucky to live in a city, where fashion is taken seriously and many initiatives are being taken to make Dubai a design hub and fashion capital of the world.
 Fashion Forward Dubai (FFWD), has announced their amazing new empowerment program EPIC.
 A platform that tackles business development challenges faced by fashion designers in the MENA region through a series of initiatives.
+In collaboration with Samsung Electronics MENA, endorsed by the Dubai Design and Fashion Council (DDFC) and supported by Dubai Design District (d3), EPIC will deliver a calendar of regional and international events, workshops, sponsorship opportunities, influencer and scholarship programs that are perfect for a budding designer.
+1.

-Unfortunately, it's not quite sweater weather in the Big Apple; fashion types are instead dealing with sweltering temperatures.
-But whether you plan to sweat it out with them or watch the collections online from your air conditioned apartment, technology is your best accessory.
-What to Wearable This might be the first fashion week where attendees will be wearing some technology because they want to and not just because they're following the pack.
 Wearables are now attractive enough to get into shows, if not sit in the front row.
 The Fitbit Flex 2%displayPrice% at %seller%, for example, can slip into a sleek bracelet or a sliver of a pendant to track all that time spent running in heels between shows.
 Ahead of this week's Apple Watch Series 2%displayPrice% at %seller% launch, Michael Kors revealed its new wearable tech line, Michael Kors Access.
 Caffeine won't help if you don't have a ticket to the show.
 As the iPhone 7 shows, technology has become part of the fashion industry | Gaby Hinsliff | Opinion.
 It’s only fashion, darling.
 And yet you’d never know it from the fuss this week over the BBC’s latest fly-on-the-wall documentary series, set inside the offices of Vogue magazine.

 The big headline-grabbing revelation so far is – wait for it – that the magazine’s American and British editors occasionally fight with each other over who gets the hot cover model.
 Imagine: two very senior managers at the same company turning out to be slightly competitive with each other!
 Why, these “bitchy, backstabbing and bonkers” fashion mags (thank you, the Sun) are truly not as other workplaces.
 But of course the point is that both senior managers concerned are ladies, not to mention working in an inherently comedy female world of hemlines and heels, and so – well, catfight klaxon!